Sam2much96/Dystopia-App/README.md

 	Added a couple of custom input maps to enable and disable the comics and game menu scenes

 (7) Enemy kill count:
+	This is a global variable that can be an indicator of player's progress

 (8) Twitter Login & Comments